dwinston/personal-site/content/posts/lean-web.md

 principles, with clear lineage to the lean thinking principles for manufacturing and through lean principles for software development:

-1. _Evaluate Resources Late_: Deal in data as late as possible.
+1. _Evaluate Resources Late_: Deal in data for as long as possible.
 Apply transformation logic later -- there are many applications.
 Apply presentation logic even later -- there are many modes of consumption for an application.
-See also: Perlis' epigram[^perlis]: "Functions delay binding; data structures induce binding.
+See also: Perlis' epigram[^perlis]: "Functions delay binding;
+   data structures induce binding.
 Moral: Structure data late in the programming process."

 2. _Mind Value Stream Multiplicity and Looping_: Eliminate waste in process steps, time, information (configuration / manual signaling), and material (code, data, storage/compute infrastructure).